preservim/vim-thematic/README.markdown

 * Stays out of your way, except where you want it
 * No predefined key mappings to interfere with your other mappings
 * Integrates with [airline](https://github.com/bling/vim-airline)
-* Support for GUI-based Vim includes support for font, linespace, fullscreen, transparency, and screen columns/lines
+* Support for GUI-based Vim includes: font, linespace, fullscreen, transparency, and screen columns/lines

 ## Why thematic?